medusajs/examples/resend-integration/README.md

 RESEND_FROM_EMAIL= # Resend from email.
 Use onboarding@resend.dev if you don't have a verified domain.
 ```

 4\.
+If necessary, change the PostgreSQL username, password, and host in the `DATABASE_URL` environment variable.

+5\.
 Install dependencies:

 ```bash
 yarn # or npm install
 ```

-5\.
+6\.
 Setup and seed the database:

 ```bash
 npx medusa db:setup
 yarn seed # or npm run seed
 ```

-6\.
+7\.
 Start the Medusa application:

 ```bash
 yarn dev # or npm run dev